Asif Khan

 prof_pic.jpg

 I am a postdoctoral fellow at Harvard Medical School in Prof. Chris Sander’s Lab.
-My research focuses on developing machine learning and AI algorithms to advance cancer therapy.
-The emphasis of my work lies on interpretable approaches that can guide clinical decision-making.
-I am currently working on:
+My research focuses on machine learning methodologies for cancer risk prediction and combination therapy, with a particular emphasis on interpretable approaches that can guide clinical decision-making.

 Selected Publications